 Common & Emerging Practices - Principle 9 & Verification Guidance

-Principle 9 is an important and distinguishing requirement of the Impact Principles, central to bringing transparency, discipline and market credibility to the impact management practice of investors.
-The Disclosure Statement and verification summary, both published on the Impact Principles' website, help to reduce the risk of impact washing and enable comparison, benchmarking and peer learning to advance best practices and learning in the market.
+Principle 9 is an important and distinguishing requirement of the Impact Principles, central to bringing transparency, discipline and market credibility to investors' impact management practice.
+The Disclosure Statement and verification summary, both published on the Impact Principles' website, help to reduce the risk of impact washing and enable comparison, benchmarking, and peer learning to advance best practices and learning in the market.

 In Principle 9, Signatories meet the requirements of the Operating Principles for Impact Management by: